Skip to content

 self.outlets = 1

-Clock can be created using the self.new_clock method, which returns a puredata.Clock object. new_clock accepts a function as an argument, which will be executed when the clock ticks.
+Clock can be created using the pd.new_clock method, which returns a puredata.Clock object. new_clock accepts the self of the class and a function as an argument, which will be executed when the clock ticks.
 In the above example, self.metro will have the methods:

 Receivers